Kotlin/dataframe/docs/StardustDocs/topics/split.md

 columnNamesGenerator = DataColumn.(columnIndex: Int) -> String
 ```

-`columnNamesGenerator` is used to generate names for additional columns when the list of explicitly specified `columnNames` was not long enough.
-`columnIndex` in `columnNamesGenerator` starts with `1` for the first additional column name.
+`columnNamesGenerator` is used to generate names for additional columns when the list of explicitly specified `columnNames` was not long enough. `columnIndex` starts with `1` for the first additional column name.

 Default `columnNamesGenerator` generates column names `splitted1`, `splitted2`...

-Examples:

 <!---FUN split-->
 <tabs>